message/iata/KR.md

 4. Suspension of visa exemptions for passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) normal passport.
 5. Suspension of visa exemptions for passengers with a Hong Kong (SAR China) passport.
 6. Suspension of visa exemptions for passengers with a Macao (SAR China) passport.
+7. Passengers are subject to quarantine for 14 days.
-7. Passengers arriving from a country other than Brazil, Botswana, Malawi, Mozambique, Namibia, Paraguay, South Africa, Suriname or Tanzania without a vaccination certificate stating that they received the vaccine in Korea (Rep.) at least 2 weeks before departure are subject to quarantine for 14 days.
+- This does not apply to passengers arriving from a country other than Brazil, Botswana, Malawi, Mozambique, Namibia, Paraguay, South Africa, Suriname or Tanzania with a vaccination certificate stating that they received the vaccine in Korea (Rep.) at least 2 weeks before departure.
 8. Passengers are subject to a PCR test for COVID-19 within 3 days after arrival.
 9. A completed Health Declaration Form and a Travel Record Declaration must be presented to the quarantine desk upon arrival.
 10. All flights must arrive at Incheon International Airport (ICN) between 05:00 and 20:00.